St. John's Catholic Newman Center: FOCUS

 There are a total of 7 FOCUS missionaries on campus who lead Bible Studies and meet with students on a one-on-one basis.
 These Bible studies work to help bring students deeper into their spiritual life by reflecting on scripture passages and by building authentic Christian communities.
 The one-on-one meetings with students are called "discipleship" and are aimed at teaching the students more about their Catholic faith and how to live out that faith through leading their peers at school and in the work force.
 Occasional large group meetings allow FOCUS members to meet each other and grow in community.
 The weekly bible study groups are much smaller and gender-specific.
 The large group events are open to all students.

 Illini Collegians for Life

-ICFL is a registered student organization that serves as the central body of the anti-abortion movement on campus.
+ICFL is a registered student organization that serves as the central body of the pro-life movement on campus.
 The University of Illinois was the location of the foundation of Students for Life of Illinois (a statewide coalition of collegiate anti-abortion organizations) in 2006 which now has its home office within the Newman Center.
 ICFL meets weekly to prepare fundraisers and awareness projects, and its main endeavor involves sending students to the March For Life in January each year.